Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 30 Maret 2025 22.24.59 UTC
+- WIB: Minggu, 30 Maret 2025 23.30.08 UTC
-- WITA: Minggu, 30 Maret 2025 23.24.59 UTC
+- WITA: Senin, 31 Maret 2025 00.30.08 UTC
-- WIT: Senin, 31 Maret 2025 00.24.59 UTC
+- WIT: Senin, 31 Maret 2025 01.30.08 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: inspirational
+Kategori: nature